Newborn health - World Health Organization (WHO)

 Newborn infections - World Health Organization (WHO)

-Newborn infections.
 Neonatal infections are primarily bacterial in origin, and include pneumonia, sepsis, and meningitis.
 Neonatal infections result in over 550 000 neonatal deaths every year.
 Most of these deaths can be averted by preventive measures, early diagnosis, timely care-seeking, treatment with appropriate antibiotics, and follow up.

-Newborn health WPRO - World Health Organization (WHO)
+Newborn health in the Western Pacific - World Health Organization (WHO)

-Newborn health in the Western Pacific.
 A newborn infant, or neonate, is a child under 28 days of age.
 During these first 28 days of life, the child is at highest risk of dying.
 The vast majority of newborn deaths take place in developing countries where access to health care is low.
-Promoting newborn survival requires building strong health ...
+Promoting newborn survival requires building strong health services, ensuring that every birth is attended by skilled personnel and making hospital ...

 |